 - It cannot be done practically ... ?????

 - Metacrap problem

-- Wrong content (introduce with some bad purpose)
+- Wrong content (introduce with some bad purpose, see the wikipedia experience)

 - Which use of the data?

 - Censorship problems & freedom

 - Privacy problems

 - Data are already available on the web, it is sufficient to extract them

 - SW is not useful ????
 But how to extract, and then represent data?

 - Mashups show some interesting results